 Orders placed on line by this date with Herff Jones can be shipped directly to your home: $45.00 + shipping + tax

 Cap and gown pre orders can be picked up or purchased directly at the bookstore: $50.00 + tax.
 Please use this option if you missed the order due date.

 Graduation year charms will be available free of charge, which are attached to your tassel.
 Any other extras will need to be purchased.
 For questions on sizing and exchanges, please contact the Bookstore directly at 845-257-3050 or visit the store Monday through Friday, 9:00 a.m. to 5:00 p.m. and Saturday, 10:00 a.m. to 3:00 p.m.
 Closed Sunday.
 Extended hours for the last week of the semester are 8:00 a.m. - 6:00 p.m.

 What kinds of honors can I receive?
 How do I purchase my honor cord?

 Undergraduates eligible to be considered for honors are candidates with a GPA of 3.30 or higher.
 This ranking is based on work completed by the end of the Fall 2017 semester.
 Eligible candidates may purchase an honor cord at the college bookstore.
 Honor cords are $13.
 Check with your advisor for any specific honors you could apply to receive.
-If you're eligible, an e-mail notification with the subject line Honor Cord Notification and Pick Up Information will be sent to your New Paltz e-mail account in March.
+If you're eligible, an e-mail notification with the subject line Honor Cord Notification and Pick Up Information will be sent to your New Paltz e-mail account by May 1, 2018.
 The campus bookstore will have a list of all eligible students, so please bring your New Paltz ID.
 For more information, please see Policies:Graduation with Honors.

 How do I get an international stole if I studied abroad?